comexr/fan-control/README.md

 # Clevo Fan Control on Linux
 Tested on and created for some laptops of the laptop Laptopwithlinux.com sells.
+The default profile is specifically adjusted for the L141AU.

 ## Ubuntu installation